11 Utility Tools for Data Scientists

 DBeaver streamlines database interactions, allowing you to explore data structures, write queries, and export results without writing code to establish database connections.

-pgAdmin is a specialized tool for PostgreSQL databases.
+pgAdmin is a specialised tool for PostgreSQL databases.

 Key features: